Convoy of Hope Commits to a Lasting Laura Response

 Eventually, Rita and Wilona’s home joined more than 40 other homes (with additional projects still in transition at press time) that received some level of repair.
 This could include new roofs, windows, or other structural components.
 Major electrical appliances were also given to some families because post-hurricane power surges were destructive.

 Lake Charles joins communities worldwide that have experienced Convoy of Hope’s rapid response and long-term presence.
 Some of those responses have expanded existing Convoy initiatives or have even become a factor in establishing new strategies.

 Within 48 hours of Haiti’s catastrophic earthquake in 2010, Convoy of Hope team members were on the ground evaluating the situation.
 Convoy already had a school-feeding plan in place for 13,000 Haitian children.
 By maximizing existing resources and warehouse space, and rallying faithful partners, Convoy made Haiti the staging ground for dramatically growing its recently established Children’s Feeding program.

 In time, an important key to that growth came from a new initiative — training Haitian farmers to radically increase their yields through modern agronomy strategies.

-In 2020, that dual approach to combating food insecurity translated into more than 387,000 children around the world being fed every school day and 15,351 participants being trained in agricultural practices.
+In 2020, that dual approach to combating food insecurity translated into more than 387,000 children around the world being fed and 15,351 participants being trained in agricultural practices.
 Convoy of Hope’s rapid response to Haiti’s crisis 11 years ago continues to find expression in its Children’s Feeding and Agriculture programs.